chradev/Family-Multi-Tree/ReadMe.txt

 ToDo list

+Better work:
-Better work on mobile devices
+  on mobile devices,
-Better work with other browsers
+  with other browsers;
-Open data from link to other sites
+Open data from link to other sites;
-Solve the dates problem with some browsers Multilanguage support for the date descriptors Multilanguage support for the help
+Solve the dates problem with some browsers;
+Multilanguage support for the help.

 Version 2.5 (?.?.2020) changes:
+Bigger data and multi-tree view control like: data privacy, horizontal/vertical multi-tree views, justified/stacked the same level nodes, node layout positioning.

 Version 2.4 (6.6.2020) changes: